MicroCoreLabs/Projects/README.md

 New:

-    MCLWR1 - FPGA based Printer Option for the IBM Wheelwriter 5
+    Wheelwriter  - FPGA based Printer Option for the IBM Wheelwriter 5 Wheelwriter2 - Arduino Leonardo based Printer Option for the IBM Wheelwriter 5

 Microsequencer-based processors: